francesco-ficarola/gexf4j/README.md

 * Javadoc was added
 * Bug fix for the not-inclusion of the timeformat attribute in static graphs
+* Smart names for the method parameters
+* Two examples about static and dynamic graphs have been added (package "it.uniroma1.dis.wiserver.gexf4j.examples")

 Version 0.3.0 - ALPHA (by Francesco Ficarola)
 ------------------